 the penetration of the new technology (e.g. the number of LPG vehicles/quantity of fuel consumed);

-changes in activities, including reductions in polluting activities (e.g. driving) and increases in non-polluting activities (e.g. cycling);
+changes in activities, including reductions in polluting activities (e.g. reduction in vehicle kilometres travelled) and increases in non-polluting activities (e.g. cycling);

 an end date when the PaM is expected to be delivered;

-an expected result (based on expert judgement).
+an expected result (which could be based on expert judgement).

-Use the information on the PaMs emissions quantification when projecting the latest year of the historical emissions into future years.
-This can be done by altering the projected activity data or the projected emission factors or both from a simple forecast, depending on the details of the PaM(s) that have an impact on the source.
+Use the information on the PaMs when projecting the latest year of the historical emissions into future years.
+This can be done by altering the projected activity data or the projected emission factors or both from a simple forecast, depending on the details of the PaMs that have an impact on the source.
 For example, non-methane volatile organic compound (NMVOC) emissions from the use of solvent-containing products in the domestic sector might be expected to grow at exactly the same rate as population.
 However, the solvent content, and hence the NMVOC emission factor, might decrease with time as a result of EU-wide legislation.
 The extent to which this reduces emissions needs to be quantified as the impact of the PaM, and the projected emissions need to be calculated for inclusion in the overall NMVOC emission projections.

 Avoid double counting by checking to see if multiple PaMs influence the same parameters.
 Parameters can be affected by several PaMs, but it is important to know if the effects on air pollutant projections can be simply added in cases in which PaMs interact with or counteract each other.
 Grouping and splitting PaMs appropriately can help remove double counting, reduce sensitivities and provide improved transparency to the projections.
 For example: